googleapis/google-cloud-python/docs/resource-manager-api.rst

 .. _Google Cloud SDK: http://cloud.google.com/sdk

-Once you run that command, ``gcloud-python`` will automatically pick up the credentials, and you can use the "automatic discovery" feature of the library.
+Once you run that command, ``google-cloud-python`` will automatically pick up the credentials, and you can use the "automatic discovery" feature of the library.

 Start by authenticating: